alexch/codelikethis/public/lessons/learn_to_code_with_javascript/recursion.md

 Put the above in a source file called `countdown.js` and try it now.

-Note that when recursing, you *must change* the value of the counter, else recurse forever.
+Note that you *must change* the value; otherwise you will recurse forever.

 # Exercise: Draw It Out